 Trees providing shade in an urban park (Ho Chi Minh City, Vietnam)

-The resin exude in its powdered form is used in traditional medicine in Myanmar (Burma) as a styptic, with action that helps to halt bleeding when applied to wounds.
+The resin is collected, powdered and used in traditional medicine in Myanmar (Burma) as a styptic, with action that helps stop bleeding when applied to wounds.

-Grows naturally in humid to very humid tropical lowland climates, generally areas with annual lows of 19 to 25 °C, annual highs of 27 to 35 °C, annual rainfall of 1700 to 5000 mm and a dry season of 5 months or less.
+Grows naturally in humid tropical lowland climates, generally areas with annual lows of 19 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1300 to 5000 mm and a dry season of 5 months or less.

-Although it also grows naturally in seasonally dry areas with annual rainfall as low as 1200 mm, the trees are usually found close to rivers, stream and watercourses where the roots have access to groundwater during dry periods.
+Although also found growing in seasonally dry areas with annual rainfall below 1300 mm, the trees are next to rivers, streams and watercourses where the roots have year-round access to groundwater.

 Performs best on slow- to free-draining clay-loam, loam and sandy-loam soils of an acid to neutral nature, generally with a pH of 4.5 to 7.5 and on sites with full to partial sun exposure.

 Despite its wide distribution, there does not appear to be any record of it being a weed or invasive species.
-The nuts, though they can be dispersed far by the wind, lose their viability quickly and are reportedly highly susceptible to attack by weevils after they have landed on the forest floor.
-It unlikely to emerge as a problem weed or invasive species.
+The nuts, though they sometimes blow a fair distance by wind, lose their viability quickly and are highly susceptible to weevil attacks after landing on the forest floor.
+For these reasons, it is unlikely to emerge as a problem weed or invasive species.

 C.A.B.
 International 2013, The CABI encyclopedia of forest trees, CABI Publishing, Wallingford, Oxfordshire